Soul of New Orleans

 by Mark Moseley

 Not to put on airs, but in the mid-90’s I lived in an apartment in Kenner, Louisiana.
-“America’s City,” as Kenner touted itself, is a lusterless suburb that enjoys its proximity to New Orleans on a very selective basis.
+“America’s City,” as Kenner touts itself, is a lusterless suburb that enjoys its proximity to New Orleans on a very selective basis.
 Nonetheless, I’d decided to settle there to create an innovative “sports information service.”
 You see, I had a system to pick winners in college football and was sure my inevitable success would soon have Gulf Coast bettors paying for my picks.

 The Kennerites at the business permit office – located down the road from the casino– did not appreciate my commercial vision.
 They deemed my plans as too gambling-adjacent.
 And I had just received their letter denying my license application.

 So it was time to regroup and look for stable employment.
 At least until the world caught up to me.
 The newspaper classifieds provided some options.
 One particular listing was vague on skill requirements but promised considerable upside.
 Well, then!
 I called the number and a very hurried person asked me two brief questions and told me to interview at the following address.
 I didn’t have a pen handy so I just memorized it because I didn’t want to ask them to repeat the location.
 That would’ve sounded unprepared.
 Plus, I have great recall.
-Off the top of my head I could tell you that Wisconsin covered the spread in the Copper Bowl by three touchdowns.
+Off the top of my head I can tell you that Wisconsin covered the spread in the Copper Bowl by three touchdowns.
 Surely any business could use a generalist with a crisp memory like mine.

 Early the next morning, a Friday, I dressed smart and drove off with a confident mien.
 I chuckled at the circumstances and thought about doors closing and windows opening.
 This new career doesn’t know what’s in store for it.